kcunko1996/IOLAP_Movies_App/README.md

 ### Starting a Project
 When file is downloaded, start a project by writing in console npm start or if project isnt started then run commands in following order:
-1. cd movies_app
+1. cd IOLAP_Movies_App
+2. npm install
-2. npm run server
+3. npm run server
-3. cd client
+4. cd client
+5. npm install
 4. npm start

 ### Project is made with following technology's